‘Only to be Consumed’ in Canada

 And the team at Signature Brands did not want consumers to mistake this decorative icing product as a snack.

 And the reason that it's not on the American Betty Crocker icing is because Betty Crocker is relatively new to the Canadian market.
+They've been in America for a long time.

-And the signature brands marketing team used the opportunity to try out some new language to be clear on the intended usage.
+And the Signature Brands marketing team used the opportunity to try out some new language to be clear on the intended usage.

-And when we pointed out that this was a weird thing that we were all confused by, Joe was like, yeah, that is kind of confusing.
+And when we pointed out that this was a weird thing that we were all confused by, Joe was like, Yeah, that is kind of confusing.

-When Joe told us that he was just as confused by the label as we were, it got us thinking about one of our earlier conversations with the real Betty Crocker, aka Dr.
+When Joe told us that he was just as confused by the label as we were, it got us thinking about one of our earlier conversations with the real Betty Crocker, a.k.a.
+Dr.

 Betty Crocker.

+Maybe somebody made a mistake.
 Maybe the world's just waiting for you to call the right person.

 I mean, after everything we've been through trying to solve this ridiculous problem, it sure felt like it.

-For months, we were in the weeds of this problem, coming up with theory after theory and calling experts throughout the food and regulation industries.
+For months, we were in the weeds of this problem, coming coming up with theory after theory and calling experts throughout the food and regulation industries.

-And once we finally got in touch with the right person, Dr.
+And once we finally got in touch with the right person, Dr. Betty Crocker was sort of right.

 The label only to be consumed with other foods, it was kind of arbitrary.